dgerabagi/aiascent-dev/src/Artifacts/A55 - V2V Academy - Glossary of Terms.md

 *   **Mental Model of the Model:** The intuitive understanding a developer builds over time of an AI's capabilities, limitations, and "thought processes."
 Developing this mental model is key to effective collaboration and is a primary outcome of the V2V pathway.
 *   **Metacognition:** The ability to "think about one's own thinking."
 In the V2V context, this involves critically analyzing one's own learning gaps and using AI as a "meta-tool" to build personalized learning accelerators.
 *   **Metadata:** Data that provides information about other data.
 In the V2V workflow, metadata includes descriptive file names, folder structures, and explicit tags that give context and meaning to raw information.
+*   **Minimum Viable Product (MVP):** A version of a new product which allows a team to collect the maximum amount of validated learning about customers with the least effort.
+It is the simplest version of a product that can be released to the market.

 ### **O**